 Red light therapy has been extensively studied for its promising results for wound healing, hair growth, hormone balance, sun damage, pain, and inflammation, to name a few.
 These potential benefits have allowed red light therapy at home to get traction in a market saturated with supplements, herbal extracts and tinctures, and alternative fitness equipment.

 To get the most out of trying red light therapy at home, the right type of red light therapy device is necessary.
-What are the factors you have to consider when choosing a red light therapy at home?
-Let’s take a look.
+What are the factors you need to consider when choosing a red light therapy at home?
+Let’s have a look.

 Irradiance is the amount of energy a specific part of your body receives over a set period while using the device.
 Think of it as the rate of energy delivered.
 This is perhaps the most defining factor to consider when considering red light therapy at home since higher irradiance can result in better results for less time.